CelliesProjects/OpenStreetMap-esp32/README.md

 The sprite can be pushed to the screen or used for further composing.
 Downloaded tiles are cached in psram for reuse.

-The library should work on any ESP32 type with psram and a LovyanGFX compatible display.
+This library should work on any ESP32 type with psram and a LovyanGFX compatible display.

-The downloaded tile cache gets large very quickly -128kB per tile- so a ESP32 with psram is required.
+The downloaded tile cache gets large very quickly -128kB per tile- so psram is required.

+This project is not endorsed by or affiliated with the OpenStreetMap Foundation.

 ### Functions